Fawlty22/NoteTaker/README.md

   ## **Installation**
-  To run this program locally, npm i.
-Then ensure your servers are up and running, and you should have your own locally hosted version of this project.
+  To run this program locally, enter 'npm i' into your command line.
+Then, ensure your express servers are up and running, and you should have your own locally hosted version of this project.
 Alternatively, you can visit https://shielded-peak-32594.herokuapp.com/. <br>
-  You can also watch a short video on installation [here.](None)

   ## **Usage Information**